Barabasi-Lab/AI-Bind/README.md

 # Cite AI-Bind

-If you find AI-Bind useful in your research, please consider adding the following citation:
+If you find AI-Bind useful in your research, please add the following citation:

 ```
 @misc{chatterjee2021aibind,